 photo: Shachar Fleischmann

-The exhibition is an attempt to “draw out” of the excavated substances the material mass and its formal contents, with the hope that they will tell us something new and unexpected.
+The exhibition was an attempt to “draw out” of the excavated substances the material mass and its formal contents, with the hope that they will tell us something new and unexpected.
 The first glance at an object extracted from the dig seeks to understand what it is, who made it, what was its use, and why it was discarded.